-Teaching Studios in both Bankside and Mermaid Court must be vacated by students promptly after classes end in order to allow the operations team to prepare for evening classes.
-To facilitate this we ask that teaching studios are vacated by 4.45pm every day.
+Teaching Studios MUST be vacated by students promptly at the end of the day in order to allow the operations team to prepare for evening classes.
+To facilitate this we ask that studios are vacated by 4.45pm every day.